 In the early 1970s, a European big science project many times larger and more complex than EISCAT was already nearing completion.
-In 1971, the CERN Super Proton Synchrotron project had finally got underway after years of financial negotiations, with the goal of constructing a 300 GeV accelerator at a total cost of up to 1150 million y1971 Swiss francs, more than 30 times the projected y1974 cost of the EISCAT UHF system.
+In 1971, the CERN Super Proton Synchrotron (SPS) project had finally got underway after years of financial negotiations, with the goal of constructing a 300 GeV accelerator at a total cost of up to 1150 million y1971 Swiss francs, more than 30 times the projected y1974 cost of the EISCAT UHF system.
 To the dismay in some quarters and considerable scepticism among competing computer manufacturers, the Norsk Data Nord-10 minicomputer had been selected as the main control computer for the new accelerator, based on the proven reliability of its predecessor, the Nord-1, and its real-time-geared architecture.

-At the request of CERN, Norsk Data had provided the Nord-10 machines with a special input/output channel dedicated to communicating with CAMAC, the de facto standard for fast nuclear and particle physics electronics widely used at CERN.
+At the request of CERN, Norsk Data had provided the Nord-10 machines with a special input-output channel dedicated to communicating with CAMAC, the de facto standard for fast nuclear and particle physics electronics widely used at CERN.
 By 1976, a total of 25 Nord-10s were already in operation at different points around the newly commissioned accelerator ring.

 All this was noted with interest by the EISCAT planners.
 Many of the processing demands of the radar system, including the need for fast and predictable interrupt response, were similar to those of the CERN SPS, and the possibility to use CAMAC modules to connect all project-specific hardware to the computers was regarded as extremely valuable.
-Also, the fact that CERN had already committed to the Nord-10 and would have to maintain its machine complement for the foreseeable future guaranteed that support for the Nord-10 would remain available during the planned timespan of the EISCAT project.
+Also, the fact that CERN had already committed to the Nord-10 and would have to maintain its machine complement for the foreseeable future guaranteed that support for the Nord-10 would remain available during the planned time span of the EIS-CAT project.
 Discussions with Norsk Data AS were therefore started, leading to an order for five Nord-10 systems, two for Tromsø, one each for Kiruna and Sodankylä and the fifth to be part financed by the IRF.
-This machine was to be located in the IRF computer center, shared between HQ and the IRF EISCAT group and used both for software development and for data tape copying.
+This machine was to be located in the IRF computer centre, shared between HQ and the IRF EISCAT group and used both for software development and for data tape copying.

-As delivered, the Nord-10 machines were equipped with 128 kByte of RAM.
-This was enough to get started, but soon proved too little and was expanded to 256 kByte.
-CDC Hawk cartridge disk drives, each drive the size of a small refrigerator, provided random access storage; removable and interchangeable disk cartridges stored 5 MBytes each.
-Data recording was on reel-to-reel 1/2 inch, 9 track magnetic tape at 1600 baud per inch.
-The Tromsø site computer had two tape stations, Kiruna and Sodankylä one each.
-The largest tape reels that could be fitted were 10.5 inch (= 27 cm) diameter and contained about 2400 feet (731 m) of tape, corresponding to ≈ 46 Mbyte of data.
-To put this in perspective, a USB memory stick can offer upwards of half a gigabyte of random-accessable storage in a 1x2x5 cm package...
+As delivered, the Nord-10 machines were equipped with 128 kB of RAM.
+This was enough to get started but soon proved too little and was expanded to 256 kB.
+CDC Hawk cartridge disk drives, each drive the size of a small refrigerator, provided random access storage; removable and interchangeable disk cartridges stored 5 MB each.
+Data recording was on reel-to-reel 1/2 in., 9-track magnetic tape at 1600 Bd in.-1.
+The Tromsø site computer had two tape stations, one each for Kiruna and Sodankylä.
+The largest tape reels that could be fitted were 10.5 in.
+(27 cm) diameter and contained about 2400 ft (731 m) of tape, corresponding to \approx 46 MB of data.
+To put this in perspective, a USB memory stick can offer upwards of half a gigabyte of randomaccessible storage in a $1 \times 2 \times 5$ cm package.
 There was also one graphics display at each site, a Tektronix monochrome unit displaying the autocorrelations computed from the raw data, using the program RTGRAPH.